How a Server Upgrade Can Boost Your Bottom Line

 • If you have invested in a quality server, there’s a good chance you can upgrade it.
 Companies such as Dell, IBM and HP can provide you with parts and upgrade advice.
 They may also want to sell you a new server but don’t let that deter you.

 • Not having proper backup mechanisms in place before initiating the upgrade can result in irretrievable data loss if something goes wrong.
-Ensure that important data is safely backed up and implement recovery strategies that minimize downtime in case of failure during server migration.
+Ensure that important data is safely backed up and implement recovery strategies that minimise downtime in case of failure during server migration.

 What upgrades have you made to your server that provided the most bang for the buck?
 Are there any upgrades you regret?